dvoinaTG/data/docs/source/examples.rst

 DataPipe implementations for `version 1.1 <https://github.com/pytorch/data/blob/main/examples/text/squad1.py>`_
 is here and `version 2.0 <https://github.com/pytorch/data/blob/main/examples/text/squad2.py>`_.

+Cora Dataset as a TigerGraph database
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
+The citation network consists of 5429 links.
+Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
+The dictionary consists of 1433 unique words.
+Here is the DataPipe implementation that imports data from TigerGraph, a native parallel graph database: https://github.com/dvoinaTG/TorchData-tutorial/blob/main/torchdata_example.ipynb

 Additional Datasets in TorchText
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In a separate PyTorch domain library `TorchText <https://github.com/pytorch/text>`_, you will find some of the most popular datasets in the NLP field implemented as loadable datasets using DataPipes.
 You can find all of those `NLP datasets here <https://github.com/pytorch/text/tree/main/torchtext/datasets>`_.

 Vision
 -----------